unicode-org/cldr/docs/ldml/tr35-keyboards.md

 1. The user presses the `circ_key` key.
 The key can be shown with the keycap `^` due to the `<display>` element.

-2. The special marker, `circ_marker`, is added to the end of input context.
+2. The special marker, `circ_marker`, is added to the end of the input context.

     The input context does not match any transforms.